Friday, September 14, 2018

 Image from a print in PWM Collection.

-Congress Street was a major attraction for folks that wanted
+Congress Street was a major attraction for folks who wanted

 to go shopping.
 There were offerings in the city that were